paul-grassl/custom_funs/knowledge_base.md

 A normal prior like Normal(0, 10) becomes `exp(50)`as mean which is complete nonsense (super huge number).
 For our example something like Normal(3, 1) would be better.
 Now the mean is around 33 fish.
-To plot different mean and sd combinations (on log-normal scale) use:
+To plot different mean and SD combinations (on log-normal scale) use:

 ``` r
 # y just the prob density